tigerconnect/desktop-app/README.md

   * Other users on the system, after they launch TigerConnect at least once, will have run-at-login disabled by default.
   * Not supported by the Single-Click installer.

+`/show-native-ext-login`
+* Displays a native login prompt for Basic HTTP authentication requests.
+* Once installed, this setting can also be updated with `showNativeExtLogin` in the configuration file described in [Advanced Topics](#advanced-topics).

+`/show-native-int-login-username`
+* Displays a native login prompt for TigerConnect credentials (username only).
+* If a TigerConnect password should be entered, please use the `show-native-int-login-username-password` commandline option instead.
+* Once installed, this setting can also be updated with `showNativeIntLoginUsername` in the configuration file described in [Advanced Topics](#advanced-topics).

+`/show-native-int-login-username-password`
+* Displays a native login prompt for TigerConnect credentials (username and password).
+* If only a TigerConnect username should be entered, please use the `show-native-int-login-username` commandline option instead.
+* Once installed, this setting can also be updated with `showNativeIntLoginUsernamePassword` in the configuration file described in [Advanced Topics](#advanced-topics).

 `/url="https://login.mysso.com/"` or `/URL="https://login.mysso.com/"`
 * The URL feature is only needed when SSO is enabled, please contact your TigerConnect Sales representative for this premium feature.
 * Set the URL the application will navigate to when opened.